On Premise Licensing

 Considering the above, in most cases, one needs to order the number of mailboxes in active use by the mail server.

 At any stage, a license may be extended to cover additional mailboxes.
-This can be done by logging into the MailArchiva website, clicking on your license, entering the desired number of mailboxes and clicking Extend.
-If it's easier for you, contact our accounts or sales team with the number of additional mailboxes you require.
+This can be done by logging into the MailArchiva website, and requesting a new quote.
+When requesting a quote, be sure to select the existing license and enter the number of extra mailboxes required.
+Alternatively, email sales at mailarchiva.com with the number of additional mailboxes needed.

 A commercial support contract comes with email and telephone tech support, automatic product updates and version upgrades.
-When purchasing the product, a support certificate will be issued.
+When purchasing the product, a support certificate will be issued and emailed to you.
 When calling the support line, quote the number on the certificate before obtaining assistance.
 A valid support contract entitles one to download any version of MailArchiva released during the support period, and not any version released after the support contract expired.

 Since MailArchiva support contracts are inclusive of major version upgrades, all support renewals start from the last date of support contract expiry.
 If the renewal is more than four months late, a late charge is levied.